tacman/msgphp/docs/ddd/repositories.md

 ### `doExistsByFields(array $fields): bool`

-Verifies if an entity matching all specified fields exists.
+Verifies if an entity matching the specified fields exists.
 See `doFindAllByFields()` for supported field values.

 ---